Glaived/steamClearCache/README.md

 ### Running steamClearCache on computer startup

+1. Disable automatic startup of Steam.
-1. Press on `⌘ + R` (⌘ = Windows key)
+2. Press on `⌘ + R` (⌘ = Windows key)
-2. Type `shell:startup`
+3. Type `shell:startup`
-3. Press enter.
+4. Press enter.
-4. Move the exe file in this folder or create a shortcut in this folder.
+5. Move the exe file in this folder or create a shortcut in this folder.

 ###### Crédits